Filip-2002/Deezer-Top-100-Daily-Player/README.md

 3. Open `frontend\index.html`

    The backend (`node server.js`) must be running for the player to fetch Deezer tracks.
 If the backend is not started, the playlist will not load.

+## ⚠️ Notes

+- The app requires the backend server to be running (`node server.js`) for the frontend player to fetch daily updated tracks.

+- Local playback state (liked songs, shuffle/repeat mode, last played track, volume) is saved in the browser using localStorage, playback state is not shared between users.

+- There is n databse, all persistence is local-only (localStorage).
+This was a design choice to keep the app lightweight and simple to run.

+- The backend is a lightweight proxy for Deezer’s API.
+No personal data is stored or transmitted.

+- Designed so new playlists or charts can be added easily by changing API parameters.

+- The playlist updates automatically every 24 hours to reflect Deezer’s Top 100 worldwide chart.

+- Responsive design:
+  - On smaller screens the card deck hides automatically to prioritize the playlist and player.
+  - On large screens, the deck is always visible and centered alongside the playlist.

+- Tested on **Windows**, **MacBook**, and **Linux**, minor spacing may differ slightly depending on screen resolution.

+- No external frameworks, this is entirely built with **vanilla HTML**, **CSS**, and **JavaScript**, except for the backend proxy (**Node.js** + **Express**).